matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 Lastly, `aria-flowto` is used to indicate a logical reading order between elements that doesn' follow the visual ordering of elements (for example, you have a `order` CSS property changing the visual order).
 This can help assistive technologies navigate the content in a way that makes sense.

-Aria-owns does not change the browsers default behavior, where the tab order follows the DOM structure.
+`aria-owns` doesn't change the browser's default behavior, where the tab order follows the DOM structure.
 Assistive technologies can instead use the `aria-flowto` relationships to offer the user a way to navigate content in the suggested order.

 `aria-flowto` can also reference multiple IDs.
 In that case, the assistive technology can give the user a choice of which element to navigate to next.

 ### Do you need ARIA idrefs?

-AS you can see from the descriptions above, the ARIA attributes get increasingly more esoteric and complex.
-Things like `aria-labelledby` and `aria-controls` can be useful in many situations, but others like `aria-owns` and `aria-flowto` are only needed in very specific use cases.
-When you encounter a situation, it's often better to take a step back and see if there is a simpler way to achieve your goal using native HTML elements and attributes first.
+As you can see from the descriptions above, the ARIA attributes get increasingly more esoteric and complex.
+Things like `aria-labelledby` and `aria-controls` can be useful in many situations, but others like `aria-owns` and `aria-flowto` are only needed for specific use cases.
+When you think you need ARIA it's often better to take a step back and consider if you can achieve your goal with native HTML elements and attributes.

 It's also important to note that none of these ARIA attributes bring any behavior on their own: they only describe relationships.
 This can help assistive technologies understand the structure of your page, but you'll still have to implemen the actual behavior that, for example, shows and hides the menu when the button is clicked, and correctly moves the focus into that menu.